marcopeix/TimeSeriesForecastingUsingFoundationModels/README.md

-# Foundation Models For Time Series Forecasting
+# Time Series Forecasting with Foundation Models
-Official repository for the book Foundation Models for Time Series Forecasting
+Official repository for the book Time Series Forecasting with Foundation Models

 ## Steps to run the code